News

 The resident also reported a severe humanitarian crisis, with limited access to basic necessities such as water, electricity, and healthcare.

-According to a report from Tigray Television, local sources from various areas in the Gulomakeda district expressed concerns about their safety, with one resident stating, “Due to Tigray’s territorial integrity not being restored to its pre-war state, we have been exposed to kidnapping and severe security concerns.”
+A recent report by Tigray Television,also emphasized the people in the Gulomakeda district had expressed concerns about their safety, with one resident stating, “Due to Tigray’s territorial integrity not being restored to its pre-war state, we have been exposed to kidnapping and severe security concerns.”

 The report indicates that residents from different areas of the Gulomakeda district have linked the security issues to the incomplete implementation of the Pretoria Peace Agreement.